In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 The Central Railroad Company of Kansas received a charter in 1857 to build a road from Roseport, opposite St. Joseph, Missouri, southward via the Neosho Valley to Galveston Bay.
 The authorized capital stock of this company was $5,000,000, and among the incorporators were Aristides Rodrique, Daniel Woodson, W. P. Richardson, and John W. Forman.

 In the act incorporating the Delaware & Lawrence Company, S. B. Prentiss, Cyrus K. Holliday, James Blood, O. E. Learnard, John Hutchinson, E. B. Whitman, J. S. Emery, S. C. Harrington, J. W. Pennoyer, George Q. Twombly, J. A. Finley, and William Hutchinson were named as the first board of directors.
-The company’s capital stock was placed at $1,506,000, work was to be commenced within six years and the road was to be completed within 10 years from the date of the charter.
+The company’s capital stock was placed at $1,506,000, work was to be commenced within six years, and the road was to be completed within ten years from the date of the charter.

 Among the incorporators of the Kansas Central, which was also chartered by the legislature of 1858, were Charles Robinson, J. P. Root, W. Y. Roberts, and Henry J. Adams, all Free-State leaders.
-This company, the capital stock was $3,000,000, was authorized to build a railroad from the Missouri River “at or near the mouth of the Kansas River to a point at or near Fort Riley.”
+This company, whose capital stock was $3,000,000, was authorized to build a railroad from the Missouri River “at or near the mouth of the Kansas River to a point at or near Fort Riley.”

-The act incorporating the Elwood, Palermo & Fort Riley railroad named 40 incorporators, among whom were Cyrus K. Holliday, Thomas Ewing, Jr., James H. Lane, H. Miles Moore, J. P. Root, and A. L. Lee.
-The capital stock of this company was $3,000,000.
-Work was to be commenced on the road between the terminals named within five years, and the road was to be completed within 20 years.
+The act incorporated the Elwood, Palermo & Fort Riley railroad and named 40 incorporators, including Cyrus K. Holliday, Thomas Ewing, Jr., James H. Lane, H. Miles Moore, J. P. Root, and A. L. Lee.
+This company’s capital stock was $3,000,000.
+Work would commence on the road between the terminals named within five years and be completed within 20 years.

 Another company chartered by the legislature of 1858, and one with a high-sounding name, was the Leavenworth City, Delaware City & City of Lawrence Railroad Company, with a capital stock of $1,500,000.
 The act named 25 incorporators, including Gaius Jenkins, M. J. Parrott, George W. Smith, George W. Deitzler, and H. Miles Moore.